cmerk2021/packagemaker/README.md

 ----- SETUP -----

 To install, local the installer package in the installation folder.
+Download it by pressing Ctrl + Shift + S, and then open the installer.
+Then, installer will install Package Maker.

 ----- USAGE -----